-of automated and distributed planning in a crowded future space environment where sequential conjunctions and cascading consequences of maneuvers to avoid them will be common.
-The STM architecture is expected to open research in these areas, and the STM prototype is expected to enable testing them.
+Per-conjunction reward maximization via MSMA does not necessarily lead to global optima (global maximum reward), but it is significantly more tractable and provides a reasonable baseline against which other more sophisticated solutions can be compared.
+More importantly, this simple example demonstrates the need of automated and distributed planning in a crowded future space environment where sequential conjunctions and cascading consequences of maneuvers to avoid them will be common.
+The STM architecture is expected to spur research in these areas, and the STM prototype is expected to enable testing them.

 3.4.
-Maneuver Negotiation
+Maneuver negotiation

 The planning example we presented involved a conjunction between multiple maneuverable satellites, all controlled by the same S3.
-If multiple maneuverable satellites within an CDM are controlled by different S3s, maneuver negotiation may be needed before accepting and publishing a maneuver.
-Currently in the absence of STM, such negotiations are rare and occur by email (if at all).
-More commonly, an operator simply informs CSpOC of an intended manuever, evaluates screening results, and executes the maneuver without negotiation.
-This process has functioned thus far because conjunctions are rare-most conjunctions involve only one maneuverable satellite (the other being propulsionless, e.g. CubeSat or debris)-and the overhead of negotiation and legal implications has been perceived to outweigh the benefits.
+If multiple maneuverable satellites within a CDM are controlled by different S3s, maneuver negotiation may be needed before accepting and publishing a maneuver.
+Currently in the absence of STM, such negotiations are rare and occur by email, telephone, or fax (if at all).
+More commonly, an operator simply informs CSpOC of an intended maneuver, evaluates screening results, and executes the maneuver without negotiation.
+This process has functioned thus far because conjunctions are rare-most conjunctions involve only one maneuverable satellite (the other being propulsion-less, e.g. CubeSat or debris)-and the overhead of negotiation and legal implications has been perceived to outweigh the benefits.
+For example, the SDA process has successfully facilitated the negotiation that our MSMA system simulates, whereby multiple maneuverable spacecraft are coordinated by different S3s, namely the SDC and the 18SPCS system.

-As conjunctions become more common and manuevers result in cascading secondary or tertiary conjunctions, manuever negotiation is envisioned when CDMs involve single or multiple manueverable satellites by different S3s.
-Consensus may be established by S3s communicating through the STM network and APIs, or a brokering service that is an SDS within the system.
+As conjunctions become more common and maneuvers result in cascading secondary or tertiary conjunctions, maneuver negotiation is envisioned when CDMs involve single or multiple maneuverable satellites by different S3s.
+Consensus may be established by S3s communicating through the STM network and APIs, or a brokering service that is an SDS within system.
 A future version of the STM prototype will define such APIs and implement example S3s (and brokers) to demonstrate the utility of such standardization.

-Who maneuvers may be decided by rule-based systems like those used by sailboats, Coasian payments based systems where one would pay the other to maneuver and determine a price cheaper than its own cost to maneuver (e.g., a currency quantification of Equation 1), auction-based systems where such payment prices are bid and counter-bid between the negotiators, resource-based systems which choose the higher reward or lower cost operator (e.g., evaluated using Equation 1), dual-manuever implicit cost split where both manuever with equitable cost (e.g., by optimizing the total reward across both operator satellites using Equation 1), or "space chicken" where it is assumed that one operator will eventually decide to move to avoid an imminent HIE.
-These are discussed in detail in Ref [9].
-Research on such topics will need to take into account rules for public sharing of information, disparity in reward definitions or weights across operators, commercial incentive to over-report mission impact or under-report efficient manuevers to avoid action, fairness over time so that the onus of action is equitable (an operator is in some way credited for previous maneuvers when considering the next required maneuver), etc.
+Who maneuvers may be decided by rule-based systems like those used by sailboats, Coasian-based payments based systems where one would pay the other to maneuver and determine a price cheaper than its own cost to maneuver (e.g., a currency quantification of Equation (1)), auction-based systems where such payment prices are bid and counterbid between the negotiators, resource-based systems which choose the higher reward or lower cost operator (e.g., evaluated using Equation (1)), dual-maneuver implicit cost split where both maneuver with equitable cost (e.g., by optimizing the total reward across both operator satellites using Equation (1)), or "space chicken" where it is assumed that one operator will eventually decide to move to avoid an imminent HIE.
+These are discussed in detail in Ref.
+[14].
+Modifications to quantitatively account for practical preferences such as fuel weight in reward, combining COLA maneuvers with pre-planned station-keeping or trusting the more experienced operator with maneuvers are possible for all proposed systems above.
+Research on such topics will need to take into account rules for public sharing of information, disparity in reward definitions or weights across operators, commercial incentive to over-report mission impact or under-report efficient maneuvers to avoid action, fairness over time so that the onus of action is equitable (an operator is in some way credited for previous maneuvers when considering the next required maneuver), etc.

-4. Conclusions and Future Work
+4. Conclusions and future work